-JE Bennett law are an expert local provider in the provision of legal advice with respect to probate services.
+The JE Bennett law team includes expert probate solicitors with extensive experience in the provision of legal advice with respect to estate management services.
 The firm provide services from our Office in Sevenoaks to clients in Maidstone, Tonbridge, Tunbridge Wells and across Kent and the South East.

 Key tasks for probate lawyers involve a number of legal, financial and administrative aspects.
 They need to manage the proceeds of the estate, for example bank accounts, stocks and shares and the the sale of a house.
 They also need to manage a wide variety of tax matters …including Income Tax, Capital Gains Tax and Inheritance Tax.
 Probate involves dealing with money coming in and money coming out including funeral costs and bills.
 They need to keep detailed estate accounts to ensure all money is accounted for.

 Our Probate Team has extensive experience in assisting personal representatives and trustees in a sensitive and efficient way.
 Broadly, personal representatives are known as executors where the deceased left a Will or Administrators where the deceased did not leave a Will, or the executors named in a Will are unable or unwilling to act.
 In such circumstances the people entitled to the estate can deal with the administration.

 • Where there is a Will, the grant applied for is called a grant of probate.

 • Where there is not a Will it is called a grant of letters of administration.

 We deal with estates ranging from the very straightforward to highly complex multi-million pound estates.
 We are also in many cases appointed as executors and trustees and are therefore responsible for fully administering estates.

 At the outset a dedicated member of the team will be assigned to the client to guide them through the whole estate administration process and will liaise with other specialist staff members as and when necessary.